anas-didi95/anasdidi-dev/content/blog/_typescript-interfaces-types/index.md

 <a name="comparison-types-interfaces"></a>
 ## Comparison between Types Aliases and Interfaces

-Following is the list of differences of typs aliases and interfaces.
+Following is the list of differences of type aliases and interfaces.

 ---